Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/compute-engine.md

     - **Compute Engine Security Admin Users**: with this role can create, modify, and delete SSL certificates and firewall rules
     - **Compute Engine Viewer Users**: with this role can get and list Compute Engine resources but cannot read data from those resources

-## Preemtible VMs
+## Preemptible VMs

-- Instances, which we can create a run at a lower cost (up to 80%)
+- Instances, which we can create run at a lower cost (up to 80%)
-- These VMs might be terminated at any time
+- These VMs might be terminated at any time by Google cloud
 - There is no charge if the instance is terminated in the first minute
 - They can live at most 24 hours
 - There is a 30 seconds termination warning, but there is no guarantee that the termination script will run successfully
-- There are no live migrations and no automatic restarts for preemtible VMs
+- There are no live migrations and no automatic restarts for preemptible VMs
-- We can create monitoring and load-balancers to start up preemtible instances
+- We can create monitoring and load-balancers to start up preemptible instances

 ## Sole-tenant Nodes

 - They are physical compute engine servers dedicated to host VM instances only for our VMs
-- We can sole-tenant nodes to keep our VMs physically separated from VMs in other projects, or to group your VMs together on the same host hardware
+- We can use sole-tenant nodes to keep our VMs physically separated from VMs in other projects, or to group your VMs together on the same host hardware
 - Provides the ability to bring CPU-bound licenses to the cloud
 - A Sole-tenant node is a physical Compute Engine server that is dedicated to hosting only your project's VMs
 - The following types of workloads might benefit from using sole-tenant nodes: